KonstantinSchubert/pennytoken-spec/details.md

  that can alternatively be served without ads when pennytokens are passed.

  ```
- <meta content='
+ <meta pennytoken-content='
 		{

-		     	"providers" : {<list of idetentifying domains of supported pennytoken service providers>}
+		     	"providers" : [<list of idetentifying domains of supported pennytoken service providers>]
-		      	"contents" :{
+		      	"contents" :[
 		      		{
-		            	"urls"    : <regex pattern matching all urls of this content provider
+		            	"urls"    : [< list of regex patterns matching all urls of this content provider
-		            			that support/require pennytokens.">,
+		            			that support/require pennytokens.">],
-		            	"price"   : <token price per page load in fractions of dollar cents>
+		            	"price"   : <token price per page load in fractions of dollar cents>,
 		            	"feature" : <a description of what is offered in exchange for the tokens.
 E.g. "no ads">
 		        	}
-		        }
+		        ]
 		}'
 	>
  ```